TorchJD/torchjd/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/torchjd)](https://pypi.org/project/torchjd/)

 TorchJD is a library extending autograd to enable [Jacobian descent](https://arxiv.org/pdf/2406.16232) with PyTorch.
-In can be used to train neural networks with multiple objectives.
+It can be used to train neural networks with multiple objectives.
 In particular, it supports multi-task learning, with a wide variety of aggregators from the literature.
 It also enables the instance-wise risk minimization paradigm.
 The full documentation is available at [torchjd.org](https://torchjd.org), with several usage examples.